Half Dome was the most beautiful natural site I had seen.

 7) My uncle was determined to get into better shape and learn orienteering (understanding maps and how to read them).
-He began competing in orienteering races - not only did he become great at reading maps, he got in great shape during the process.
-Tough situations can turn into a huge motivator.
+He began competing in orienteering races – not only did he become excellent at reading maps, but he also got in great shape during the process.
+Challenging situations can turn into a huge motivator.
 Use those to your advantage.

-8) I also learned that this was not my last visit to Half Dome.
+8) I also learned this was not my last visit to Half Dome.

-It’s been more than 10 years since I’ve been there, but I have a huge desire to go back.
+It’s been more than ten years since I’ve been there, but I greatly desire to return.

-I read this article in Backpacker Magazine about it being such a crowded hike and how the real purists set out via moonlight and headlamp around 3am arriving to climb the granite face just in time to watch the sun rise.
+I read this article in Backpacker about it being such a crowded hike and how the real purists set out via moonlight and headlamp around 3 am to climb the granite face just in time to watch the sunrise.

 Then heading back down to pass the first set of hikers heading up for the day.

-I have a deep desire to do this and if you’ll stick with me long enough, you’ll see it crossed off my life list.
+I deeply desire to do this, and if you stick with me long enough, you’ll see it crossed off my life list.